France

 First official education

-1962 – A psychomotor rehabilitation education is created within the Faculty of Medicine of Paris – Henri Rousselle Hospitals and La Salpêtrière.
+1962 – A psychomotor rehabilitation education is created within the Faculty of Medicine of Paris La Pitié-Salpêtrière and Henri-Rousselle-Sainte-Anne hospital.

-1967 – Gisèle B. Soubiran creates a private training institute (ISRP) in Paris.
+1967 – Gisèle B. Soubiran creates a private training institute, Institut Supérieur de Rééducation Psychomotrice (ISRP), in Paris.

 Creation of the State-Diploma

-As a result of the FFP actions, the decree No. 74-112 establishing the State Diploma of Psychorehabilitation therapist (Psychorééducateur) is promulgated on February 15, 1974.
+As a result of the Fédération Française des Psychomotriciens (FFP) actions, the decree No. 74-112 establishing the State Diploma of Psychorehabilitation therapist (Psychorééducateur) is promulgated on February 15, 1974.
 The diploma is issued under the authority of the Ministry of Public Health

 1995 Attainment of the status of Auxiliary to Medicine.